3D models are ubiquitous in many fields:

 The typical workflow for displaying a mesh with OpenGL follows these steps:

-2. Initialize a mesh structure containing the data arrays in RAM (CPU).
+the data arrays in RAM (CPU).mesh to the

 In practice, each vertex carries additional attributes beyond its position: normals, texture coordinates, colors, etc.